Retains all Kafka architecture limitations

 Incompatibility with Kubernetes

-Amazon MSK can't be deployed in your Kubernetes cluster, limiting seamless integration with other Kubernetes applications and data infrastructure for users managing Kafka via Kubernetes.
+Amazon MSK cannot be deployed in your Kubernetes cluster, limiting seamless integration with other Kubernetes applications and data infrastructure for users managing Kafka via Kubernetes.

 Vendor lock-in